Philip Bourke Marston: Life

 His surviving sister, Eleanor, died early in the following year; her husband, Arthur O'Shaughnessy, followed shortly.

 In 1882, the death of Marston's chief poetic ally and inspirer, Dante Gabriel Rossetti, was followed closely by that of another kindred spirit, James Thomson, who was carried dying from his blind friend's rooms, where he had sought refuge from his latest miseries early in June of the same year.

 Marston's poetry became sorrowful and melancholy.
 The idylls of flower-life, such as the early The Rose and the Wind, were succeeded by dreams of sleep and the repose of death.
 These qualities and gradations of feeling are traceable through his three published collections, Songtide (1871), All in All (1873) and Wind Voices (1883).
 Marston's poetry was collected in 1892 by Louise Chandler Moulton, a loyal friend, and herself a poet.

 In his later years Marston wrote short stories for Home Chimes, as well as American magazines, through the agency of Mrs. Chandler Moulton.
 His popularity in America far exceeded that in his own country.

 The three volumes of poetry published in his lifetime, Song-Tide and other Poems (1871), All in All (1875), and Wind Voices (1883), abound with beautiful thoughts expressed in beautiful language.

 His short stories were collected by Mr. Sharp under the title of For a Song's Sake and other Stories (1887, 8vo).

-He died on the 13th February 1887 and was buried on the eastern side of Highgate Cemetery.
+He died on 13 February 1887 and was buried on the eastern side of Highgate Cemetery.
 The inscription on the headstone above his grave (plot no.27388) has now entirely worn away.